Harry claims William physically attacked him and knocked him to floor in book leak

 He said in his Netflix documentary: “It was probably one of the biggest mistakes of my life.”

-Amid the claims, ITV released a new trailer for Tom Bradby’s interview with the Duke, which will be broadcast on Sunday night.
+Amid the claims, ITV released a new trailer for Tom Bradby’s interview with the Duke, which will be broadcast at 9pm on Sunday night.

 Bradby challenges Harry on “invading the privacy of your most nearest and dearest without permission”.